-Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of commercial paper, money market funds and U.S. government sponsored enterprise debt securities.
+Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of commercial paper, corporate debt securities, U.S. government sponsored enterprise debt securities and money market funds.
 Cash in excess of immediate requirements is invested with a view toward capital preservation and liquidity.